sixslime/purec/README.md

 #<...>
 ```

-The pure function can then be called like so:
+`mypack:add` can be called like so:
 ```mcfunction
 data merge storage purec:in {run:{pfunction:"mypack:add", input:{num_a:10, num_b:15}}}
 function purec:api/run